-In an annual attempt to promote visitors and making things a little easier on residents, Camden, New Jersey, officials are making meter parking free over the holidays.
+In an annual attempt to promote visitors to Camden and making things a little easier on residents, city officials are making meter parking free from Dec.
+12 into the new year.

 Camden wants you to shop and visit this holiday season so they are making parking free.